 Without our health we are nothing.
 We strive for personal success often to the detriment of our health.
 We only really understand the value of health once we’ve had it and then lost it again.
-We take our health and our bodies for granted until we’re broken, in pain or burnt out mentally.
+We take our health and our bodies for granted until we’re broken or in pain.
 We try to undo years of unhealthy habits often when it’s too little too late.
 We put other priorities ahead of our health.

 We must value our health because no one else will take the most care of it other than ourselves.
 If you’re young and reading this, you’re in luck or maybe you’re older, don’t worry, you still have time to look after yourself.
 Starting early is key.
-Being aware of posture, getting regular exercise, mentally taking time out and having a balanced diet are all key.
+Being aware of posture, get regular exercise and have a balanced diet.
 These are all beneficial for a healthier and happier life.

 Health should be our top priority however, in modern society career and money is more valued.
 People strive to get the promotion to earn more money, to have the lifestyle they think will make them happy.
 So many people spend their health to gain their wealth and then have to spend their wealth to regain their health.

-When you can’t work because of an injury, ongoing pain, or mental health issues it’s not a good position for anybody involved.
+When you can’t work because of an injury or ongoing pain, it’s not a good position for anybody involved.
 Working with poor posture or repetitive movements, causes excessive stress on our body, in particular lower back, neck and shoulders.
 Our bodies crave movement and we’re made to sit at a computer all day.
 It is only when we are sedentary and immobile that our muscles stiffen and suffer.
 We were made to move in a variety of different ways.
-Over working affects both our body physically and mentally.

-Eating healthy, exercise, meditation are all important factors.
+Like eating healthy, exercise is also an important factor.
 Health is not a quick fix like advertisements portray.
 It’s not a fad diet or sporadic summer exercise routine.
 It’s a lifestyle.
 A healthy balanced lifestyle becomes routine overtime.
 Habits are learnt and become routine after 21 days.
 It doesn’t actually take very long to turn actions into everyday habits.

 More exercise and healthy diet can affect your life in so many ways.
 The benefits will flow over to other aspects of your life.
 We can reduce symptoms of stress, pain, depression, lack of motivation, irritable mood, poor sleep and low energy levels with exercise and a healthy diet.
 Start by improving one of these areas and it will soon flow into the other areas of your life.

-Many people live with chronic pain, anxiety, emotional stress and think that’s the way it’s going to be from now.
-People get used to always having being in the state of stress, anxiety and pain.
+Many people live with chronic pain and think that’s the way it’s going to be from now.
+People get used to always having tight muscles or being in pain.
 People lose hope and motivation to progress forward.
 Taking pain killers to mask the issue and putting it to the side, is the worst way to deal with the situation.

 A better approach, is dealing with pain head on and understanding the cause and origin of what is actually happening.
 Taking ownership of your pain is the first step to overcoming it.
 We are quite good at ignoring our bodies own warning signs.
 Our bodies tell us what it needs so don’t ignore it.
 Be present, intune and aware of what your body is telling you.